HimanshuKumarDutt094/create-express-starter-ts/src/templates/advance/guides.md

     - Configures the OpenAPI (Swagger) document for API v1.
 It defines API info, server URLs, and imports all routes and schemas to be included in the documentation.
     - **Where to add code**: Update API metadata, add new server URLs, or configure security schemes.
 Ensure all new routes and schemas are imported here to be included in the documentation.
   - **`routes/`**:
     - Defines the API endpoints and links them to their respective controller functions.
-These files use `zod-express-middleware` for request validation and `zod-to-openapi` to register paths for documentation.
+These files use `express-zod-safe` for request validation and `@asteasolutions/zod-to-openapi` to register paths for documentation.
     - **Where to add code**: Define new API routes (e.g., `user.route.ts` for user-related routes).
 Each route should specify its method (GET, POST, etc.), path, validation schemas, and the controller function to handle the request.
   - **`schemas/`**:
     - Contains Zod schemas that define the structure and validation rules for request bodies, query parameters, and response payloads.